 Married Couples with One Applicant

 For married elderly seniors, it is common that one spouse requires long-term care, whether it is in-home assistance via a Medicaid waiver or nursing home care, while the other spouse is able to live in the home unassisted.
-When only one spouse of a married couple is applying for Medicaid, only the income of the applicant is considered.
+When only one spouse of a married couple is applying for nursing home Medicaid or a HCBS Medicaid waiver, only the income of the applicant is considered.
 Medicaid follows the “name on the check” rule, which means that whoever’s name is on the check is the “owner” of the income.
 Therefore, any income of the non-applicant spouse (often called the community spouse or well spouse) is considered their income, and it will not be counted towards the applicant spouse’s (commonly called the institutionalized spouse) income limit.
 Even if the community spouse has a rather large monthly income, it will not count towards their spouse’s income limit for Medicaid eligibility.

 In order to protect the community spouse from having little to no income, and hence, becoming impoverished, the federal government has set what is called a Minimum Monthly Maintenance Needs Allowance (MMMNA).
 This spousal impoverishment rule allows the applicant spouse to transfer a portion (or all) of their income that would otherwise go towards their cost of care to their non-applicant spouse.
+Please note that this spousal allowance is only relevant for couples with one spouse applying for nursing home Medicaid or a home and community-based services Medicaid waiver.
+Plainly stated, this income allowance does not extend to non-applicant spouses of those applying for Aged, Blind and Disabled Medicaid.
 For more information about the MMMNA, click here.

 Being over the income limit is not automatically means for Medicaid ineligibility.
 Learn more below under the section, What If One Exceeds the Income Limit”.